Maxzilla60/AC-Lister/ExplorationDays.md

 # Animal Crossing Villager Lister 2.0
-I love the web and I've been keeping up on the latest developments, opinions, tips, tricks, tools, etc. online.
+I love the web and I've been keeping up on the latest developments, articles, tips, tricks, tools, etc. online.
 There are so many different new and upcoming things in web development that really interest me and that I've always wanted to try out.
 For Exploration Days, I'd like to (make an attempt to) take a relatively old personal project of mine and upgrade it with some of these _web-things_.

 ## What is Animal Crossing Villager Lister?